imkanhaiya/interview-questions/README.md

 - accepts any integer value (positive, negative, or zero)
 - no defined maximum or minimum value

+13. ### How does stacking context work? stacking context is **separate stacking environment** for elements.
+- `z-index` works only within the same stacking context
+- Elements in different stacking contexts (parents) cannot overlap based on `z-index` alone

 ## SCSS Questions

 1. ### What is Sass/Scss